Pre-K Printable Fun

 • Family Involvement: Invite families to participate in classroom activities or events.
 This can include reading a story, sharing a cultural tradition, or volunteering for special projects.

-Plan Engaging Activities
+8. Plan Fun & Engaging Activities

 Kick off the school year with fun and meaningful activities that capture students' interest and enthusiasm for learning.